Home » Smoker Recipes » Smoked Rump Roast

 • Place the roast into a large pan or casserole dish.
 Pour beef broth and beer around the roast into the pan.

-• Place into the smoker and smoke for 4 hours.
+• Place into the smoker and smoke for 3-4 hours.
 The liquid will steam as it heats keeping the roast moist and tender while infusing with flavor.
+PLEASE NOTE: It may take longer or go quicker in your smoker so please only go by the internal temperature of the meat not by actual time (it's just a general guideline).

-• Remove the roast from the smoker once the internal temperature reads 135F degrees (longer if you like it more well done).
-The meat will continue to rise in temperature slightly as it rests.
+• Remove the roast from the smoker once the internal temperature reads about 135F degrees (for medium doneness).
+Remove roast from the pan and let rest for 15 minutes, the meat's internal temperature will continue to rise a little bit as it rests.

 • Remove roast from the pan and let rest for 15 minutes.